saurabh00031/Rising-Shield-A-reference-for-phishing-URLS-detection-subpart-of-Rising-Shield-Cyber-Platform-/README.md

 ## Features

-These are the features provided by SafeSurf to its users.
+These are the features provided to its users.
 - The website is easy to use, with a simple interface that anyone can navigate.
 - Users can see the preview of the website without actually visiting it.
 - It gives a trust score to the URL, which will provide the user an understanding of the trustability and authenticity of the domain.